bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/features/validation.md

 In April 2013, the OzCoin mining pool was hacked.
-The thief stole 923 bitcoins (worth $135,000 USD), but online wallet StrongCoin modified their wallet code to 'steal back' 569 of those bitcoins ($83,000) from one their users who was suspected of the theft.
+The thief stole 923 bitcoins (worth $135,000 USD), but online wallet StrongCoin modified their wallet code to 'steal back' 569 of those bitcoins ($83,000) from one of their users who was suspected of the theft.

 Although this attack was done with good intentions, it illustrated that the operators of StrongCoin could steal bitcoins from their users